-Mean length of cotton fibre is expressed in millimeters, centimeters or inches. " The arithmetic mean( average) of the length of all the fibres present in a representative sample of cotton lint is called mean length of a cotton fibre”.
+The mean length of cotton fibre is expressed in millimetres, centimetres or inches. " The arithmetic mean( average) of the length of all the fibres present in a representative sample of cotton lint is called the mean length of a cotton fibre”.
 This quantity can be an average according to either number or weight.

 Upper quartile length:

-It is that value of fibre length for which 3/4 of all the observed values in whole representative sample are lower, and 1/4 of all the observed value in whole representative sample are higher.
+It is that value of fibre length for which 3/4 of all the observed values in the whole representative sample are lower, and 1/4 of all the observed values in the whole representative sample are higher.

 It is the most regularly appearing length of the fibres in the representative sample.
-It is related to mean and median for curve distributions, as exhibited by fibre length, in the follwing way.
+It is related to mean and median for curve distributions, as exhibited by fibre length, in the following way.

 (Mode-Mean) = 3(Median-Mean)

 Median is the particular value of length above and below which exactly 50% of the fibres lie.

 COTTON SAMPLE ANALYSIS BY SHIRLEY COMB SORTER:

 The complete sample analysis procedure can be divided into the following steps: